· Nas · Technology Â· 12 min read

 You don’t need to hire a full dev team to build your MVP.
 You don’t need a computer science degree to fix a bug on your website.
 You don’t need to wait weeks for a developer to make a simple change.

 Start with the Pro plan.
-Install the VS Code extension.
-Give Claude Code a small task.
+Download VS Code.
+Install the Claude Code extension.
+Give it a small task.
 See how it feels.
 Then build from there.

 The founders who win aren’t the ones with the best code.
 They’re the ones who ship fastest.
 Claude Code is how you do that.